tmichniewski/MiniSpark/README.md

 |Sort            |def sort[T](columns: Column*): Function[T, T]                                          |
 |Pipeline        |def pipeline[T](f: Function[T, T], fs: Function[T, T]*): Function[T, T]                |

-## The pattern
+## The map pattern

 The most typical operation being performed on the Dataset is a map function.
 It expects a function to convert input record into output record.
 This may be enough to perform some not so complex transformation.
 Moreover, such a map operation may work with one input schema and produce another one.

-What to do ich we need something more complex and at the same time we would like to be able to use it to broader range of input or output schemas.
+What to do, if we need something more complex and at the same time we would like to be able to use it on broader range of input or output schemas.
-The answer to such a challenge is the pattern which is and extension to the map function.
+The answer to such a challenge is the pattern which is an extension to the map function.

-The pattern is a typ which defines a common interface to handle such use case.
+The pattern is a type which defines a common interface to handle such use case.
-It specifies the containers for input and output types, the container for parameters and expect to provide the function which will build the mapper function for the given parameters.
+It specifies the containers for Input and Output types, the container for parameters and expect to provide the function which will build the mapper function for the given parameters and Input and Output types.

-Then it also provides an apply function which will produce the map function provided it will get specific getter to convert the input record and a constructor which will convert all the produced data to the output record.
+Then, it also provides the apply function which will produce in return the map function, provided that it will get a specific getter to convert the input record to the Input type and a constructor, which will convert all the produced data to the output record.

 ```
 case class Record(id: Int, amount: Double, name: String, date: Date, time: Timestamp)